 Preparations for the ring’s potential rollout are also continuing.
 Market introduction efforts for other health and medical products have shown the need to meaningfully engage key stakeholders in order to minimize access delays.

 IPM is applying these lessons and partnering with Johnson & Johnson, which granted IPM exclusive worldwide rights to dapivirine, to advance a comprehensive access strategy for the ring.
 Johnson & Johnson is lending its technical expertise and resources as IPM prioritizes and prepares for key access activities, including understanding end-user needs, demand forecasting and engaging healthcare providers.

-In addition to the partnerships that helped develop the ring, IPM is working with partners such as the USAID-funded PROMISE consortium across countries and sectors to prepare for the ring’s potential rollout.
+In addition to the partnerships that helped develop the ring, IPM is working with partners such as the USAID-funded PROMISE consortium and MOSAIC project across countries and sectors to prepare for the ring’s potential rollout.
 Activities include:

 - Conducting stakeholder mapping and outreach to ensure key stakeholder involvement in all aspects of product delivery;

 - Conducting market research, economic and public health modelling, and strategic product introduction research to address knowledge gaps and inform national policymaking and program implementation;

 - Implementing a robust manufacturing strategy to ensure consistently high-quality products;

 - Developing a supply chain and quality management strategy;

 - Developing information, education and communications materials to increase awareness and build demand among women and their partners, communities and health providers; and

 - Identifying financing mechanisms to ensure the ring is provided to women for free or at low cost.